A woman gets help from a cabin host.

 Tent camping and service fees

 Camping in the mountains is free.
-If you want to use facilities such as guest kitchens, drying rooms, showers, saunas or other shared spaces at STF Mountain cabins and Mountain stations, you need to pay a service fee.
+If you want to use facilities such as guest kitchens, drying rooms and showers, you need to pay a service fee.

 The mountain trail system